 iD Tech Camps

-iD Tech hosts summer computer camps for kids aged 6–18 at Villanova University, West Chester University, and the University of Pennsylvania as well as an all-girls Alexa Cafe program at Bryn Mawr College.
+iD Tech hosts summer computer camps for kids ranging in ages from 7–18 at Villanova University, West Chester University, Arcadia University, and the University of Pennsylvania as well as an all-girls program at Bryn Mawr College.
 Campers can develop skills in courses such as programming, web design, robotics, and video game design.
 There are all-day and overnight options available.

 Lavner runs a wide variety of sports, arts, and science camps at schools in the Philly area.
-Some of their science and technology offerings include (but definitely are not limited to): Exploration Day Camp (ages 5–8); Minecraft, Science Discovery, Programming with Scratch (ages 8–11); Programming with Java (ages 12–14); Robotics with Legos, and Game Design with Apps (ages 6–12) An overnight tech camp is also hosted at West Chester University for ages 8–14.
+Some of their science and technology offerings include (but definitely are not limited to): Exploration Day Camp, Minecraft, Science Discovery, Coding, Programming with Java, Robotics with Legos, and Game Design with Apps.
 Camp costs vary depending on the theme and scheduling options chosen.
-Early bird registration and sibling discounts are offered.

 LocoSummer Modern Robotics and Drone Science Camps

-With two locations and camp themes and sessions for kids aged 5-13+, this is a STEM-lovers dream.
+With Center City and Main Line location options, this is a STEM-lovers dream for kids 10 and over.
 LocoSummer provides campers with a truly modern experience, with real-world coding, robotics, sensors, 3D design, physics, and statistics.

 Many parents may already be familiar with Science Explorers' after-school programs, but they also offer week-long day camps all over the Delaware Valley.
 Programs are held at schools, museums, libraries and recreation departments throughout the summer.
 Families can choose morning, afternoon, or full-day options making topics such as marine biology, astronomy, physics, and chemistry fun to learn.
 Programs are grouped by ages 4–6 or 7–11.
 Early bird registration and discount available.